Hekstra-Lab/phase-retrieval/README.md

 ### PhaseRetrieval

 The main piece of this repository is the `PhaseRetrieval` object.
 Once initialized with a set of Fourier Magnitudes.
-It can carry out several [Fineup algorithms](http://www2.optics.rochester.edu/workgroups/fienup/PUBLICATIONS/JRF_PR-Tour_AO2013.pdf) (Error reduction, HIO, CHIO) as well as [prRED](https://arxiv.org/pdf/1803.00212.pdf).
+It can carry out several [Fienup algorithms](http://www2.optics.rochester.edu/workgroups/fienup/PUBLICATIONS/JRF_PR-Tour_AO2013.pdf) (Error reduction, HIO, CHIO) as well as [prRED](https://arxiv.org/pdf/1803.00212.pdf).
 The object also contains a few methods to asses the success or failure of a given phase retrieval algorithm including tracking of the Fourier space error, real space error, and successive real space guesses.

 #### Dependencies